 Design and implementation of a production test framework for a

-Host software in Python, test board dsPIC firmware in C. Tasks
+responsibility.
+Host software in Python, test board dsPIC firmware in

-included debugging test board hardware, making circuit modifications,
+C. Tasks included debugging test board hardware, making circuit

 Beep (July 2013 - November 2013)

-Sysmocom SIMtrace (an AT91SAM7-based board), building an early
+for the Sysmocom SIMtrace AT91SAM7, and building an early application

 Ubidata N.V.
 (July 2010 - March 2013)